Skip to main content

 Configure high availability

-2. In the Cluster menu, click the [More] icon next to the desired cluster and select Configure high availability.
+2. From the Cluster tab, click the [⋮] menu of your cluster and select Configure high availability.

 Delete cluster